|

 -- asking me this 20 years ago.
 I have been doing research to find

+the answer to his question ever since.
 My main source of information is Perino’s poster of Early

 Man in the Central United States (Fig. 1), which utilizes his book